veit/jupyter-tutorial/docs/dashboards/panel/pyodide.rst

 .. figure:: pyodide-example.png
    :alt: Pyodide example

-You can now add the :download:`pyodide/overview.html` file to your Github pages or similar – no separate server is required.
+You can now add the :download:`pyodide/overview.html` file to your GitHub pages or similar – no separate server is required.

 .. seealso::